Adjective-Object/melee_subaction_unpacker/bone_flag_notes.md

 This is followed by a block of data.
 This is immediately followed by the offset table of the HAL file.
 This means that the last line is probably an offset within the current file.

+However, in a lot of the files, the offsets reach past the internal hal data file for the move.
+I'm not sure what to do with this.

+ - If we rule out the idea of stepping into random memory, it could be an offset from the root of the parent file (the memory map origin).
+ - Otherwise, it could be an offset from any of:
+     - The figatree header
+     - The internal datfile's header
+     - The internal datfile's data section

+Worth investigating is the offset table of the datfile? what that would be mapped wrt though.